andymac1091/CASA0005book/docs/03-prac3.md

 ## [11] "prac3_data/wc2.0_5m_tavg_11.tif" "prac3_data/wc2.0_5m_tavg_12.tif"
 ```

-Then load all of the data straight into a raster stack
+Then load all of the data straight into a raster stack.
+A raster stack is a collection of raster layers with the same spatial extent and resolution.

 ```r
 worldclimtemp <- stack(listfiles)